ACP effective insecticides

 Organic insecticides provide short-term reduction of ACP

-Organic insecticides require direct contact with the insect body and so it is difficult to control the hard-to-reach nymphal stages of ACP with these products.
-The persistence of organic products is only hours-days (not weeks like the synthetics) and so they need to be applied frequently.
+Organic insecticides require direct contact with the insect body, limiting their effectiveness against hard-to-reach nymphal stages of ACP.
+The persistence of organic products is hours to days (not weeks like the synthetics) and so they need to be applied frequently.
 Of the organic insecticides tested, Entrust shows the greatest efficacy and persistence.
 Treatment frequency: For each conventional insecticide application, apply two organic treatments 10-14 days apart.